 The Canaveral Pilots Association currently has an opening for a Deputy Pilot however the deadline for applying through the Florida Board of Pilot Commissioners for the March 2018 Deputy Pilot exam has passed.
 The next time we have an opening, the information will be posted on this page and through the Board of Pilot Commissioners.
 Deputy Pilot positions in all Florida ports are filled through the Florida Board of Pilot Commissioners (BOPC) application and examination process.
-The exam for the Canaveral Pilots Association opening will be scheduled for March, 2018 and the successful candidate can expect to report to begin the training program in September or October of 2018.
 The information regarding how to apply, application deadline, fees required, merchant marine deck officer qualifications/experience required, and exam content information will be available at the Board’s website: www.MyFloridaLicense.com.
 The Canaveral Pilot training program is a three year program.
 Upon completion of the training program, the deputy pilot takes a state pilot exam to obtain the state pilot license.
 The first year of the training program is intensive and the trainee can expect very little time off.
 The first year is completed in a probationary status and at the end of the year the Association votes on whether or not to recommend the candidate to receive a permanent deputy pilot certificate.
 Interested mariners should read through the additional information provided on this page.
 If further information is needed, you may call the Canaveral Pilots at 321-783-4645.

 Deputy Pilot Exam FAQ’s